Sources of Hallucination by Large Language Models on Inference Tasks: Introduction

-We establish that these originate from the LLM pretraining objective, in which statistical modeling of the natural distribution of human-generated text leads to (at the level of sentences) memorizing individual statements, and (at the level of corpora) learning typical patterns of usage.
-Though superficially impressive in performance, our experiments show that even powerful LLMs still use unsatisfactory tools instead of human-like reasoning.
+We establish that these biases originate from the LLM pretraining objective, in which statistical modeling of the natural distribution of human-generated text leads to (at the level of sentences) memorizing individual statements, and (at the level of corpora) learning typical patterns of usage.
+Though they are superficially performant, our experiments show that even powerful LLMs still use unsatisfactory tools instead of robust reasoning.

-We present three contributions, the demonstrations of both factors across several experiments, and an impact analysis:
+We present three contributions, the demonstrations of both factors and an analysis of their impact:

-(1) In a prompting scenario, LLMs respond to NLI test samples according to a \textit{veracity} bias, affirming hypotheses more readily if seen in the pretraining text.
-When a hypothesis proposition is attested in training according to the model itself, LLaMA-65B, GPT-3.5, and PaLM-540B are respectively 1.9, 2.2, and 2.0 times more likely to wrongly predict a false positive inference, compared to when not attested.
-Further, LLMs recall this memorized information using named entities as identifying ``indices,'' even though these are irrelevant to the logic of the predicate inference task.
+(1) In a prompting scenario, LLMs respond to entailment samples according to an \textit{attestation bias}, affirming entailments more readily if the hypothesis is attested by the pretraining text.
+We find that LLaMA-65B, GPT-3.5, and PaLM-540B are respectively 1.9, 2.2, and 2.0 times more likely to wrongly predict \texttt{Entail} when the model already asserts the hypothesis is attested, compared to when not attested.
+Further, LLMs recall from their propositional memory using named entities as identifying ``indices,'' even though they are irrelevant to the logic of the predicate inference task.

-(2) When relevant memorized text is not available, LLMs back off to a simple corpus-based heuristic using term-frequency to make judgements.
-LLaMA-65B, GPT-3.5, and PaLM-540B are 1.5, 1.7 and 2.0 times more likely to wrongly predict a false positive if the hypothesis has higher relative frequency than the premise, than if it does not.
+(2) LLMs also rely on a simple corpus-statistic bias using relative term-frequencies, especially when propositional memory is not available.
+The three LLMs are 1.6, 1.8 and 2.0 times more likely to wrongly affirm entailments if the premise has lower term frequency than the hypothesis, than when not.

-(3) For the NLI subsets consistent with these factors, LLMs appear to be excellent classifiers; for NLI subsets adversarial to them, LLM performance degrades severely.
-We show that when labels go against the \emph{veracity prior}, LLMs degrade into poor or even near-random classifiers; for the \emph{relative frequency heuristic}, we also show a substantial performance decrease with all the LLMs consistently.
+(3) For the NLI test samples consistent with these factors, LLM scores are misleadingly high; for NLI samples adversarial to them, LLM performance is severely degraded.
+We show that when labels go against the \emph{attestation bias}, LLMs can be poor or even near-random classifiers; for the \emph{relative frequency bias}, we similarly show a substantial performance decrease across all LLMs.